autherixOfficial/autherixOfficial/README.md

 **Automation Engineer | Systems Architect | AI + Business Workflow Platforms**

 I design and build production-grade automation and AI-enhanced workflows for real operational environments — where reliability, maintainability, and clarity matter more than demos.
+I also design and integrate AI-enhanced workflows and systems that augment human decision flows and automate complex pattern extraction.

 ---